 Codebreaking is a very slow process that can often result in dead ends, even after months of work.
 The description of their persistence and occasional genius is fascinating.

-The Code Talkers created a special secret code based on Navajo, but with added code words for military equipment using Navajo names for different animals and birds.
+They used the Navajo language to design their code.
+Then they added code words for military equipment using Navajo names for different animals and birds.
 (The names of different birds stood for different types of aircraft.)

 Code Talkers were attached to individual Marine units, so they could safely pass secret messages from one unit to another.
 The Japanese were never able to crack the code.
 The Code Talkers’ Commanding Officer said that without them, the Marines could not have won the fight for Iowa Jima.

 Most Americans knew nothing about their activities until years after the war.
 Once the government declassified the operation (removed its secret status), it became a legend.